aco-rt/Aco-Templates/Readme.md

 Update 4/26/2022
 - Simplex Support boxes are now dragable with ACE interaction drag.
 - Added 40mm hedp rounds to the mixed ammo box.

+Update 5/4/2022
+- Arid template vest changed
+- Arid template beacon squad changed.
+- The updated template zip will be updated on a later date.